NFDI4Culture/ada/github-pages-pipeline.md

 ## The Challenge

-The challenge we have is to automate the conversion an HTML/XHTML book source into a GitHub Pages website.
+The challenge we have is to automate the conversion of an HTML/XHTML book source into a GitHub Pages website.
 We have the [example sources](https://github.com/TIBHannover/ADA-Reference-Publication) and [current website](https://github.com/Independent-SAGE/Should-Schools-Reopen) that we want to replicate.

 ## About ADA Pipeline software